chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/mvc/views/overview/index.md

 <p>Use this area to provide additional information.</p>
 ```

-# Returning Views in Controllers
+# returning views in controllers
 Views are returned from controller actions as a `ViewResult`, a type of `ActionResult`, using the `View` helper method:

 `HomeController.cs`